Guidelines for the submission of abstracts

 - Abstracts are scored by the BPNA Research Committee.
-You will be notified if your abstract has been selected by the end of October 2018, and if it will be included as a poster, (displayed this year on poster boards for the whole of the conference), or a video or oral presentation.
+You will be notified if your abstract has been selected by the 31 October 2019, and if it will be included as a poster, (displayed this year on poster boards for the duration of the conference - 3 days), or a video or oral presentation.
 The presenter is expected to attend the conference and present the poster, video or oral presentation and must be one of the submitted authors.

 - Selected abstracts are published in the online version of the journal 'Developmental Medicine & Child Neurology' (DMCN).
 There will be no hard copy, but if your abstract is selected you can include the publication reference on your CV.

 - Submission of your abstract acknowledges your acceptance that the abstract will be published in the BPNA Conference app and online and by DMCN.

 How to register on the abstract submission system